ianfisk/teaching-materials/turtles/README.md

 ## Explore Drawing with Turtles

-**Load the website https://pythonandturtle.com/turtle/ and write a program that uses Turtles to draw some shapes!**
+**Load the website https://pythonandturtle.com/turtle/ and write a program that uses Turtles to draw anything you would like!**

 You can think of the turtle like a pen or a little robot that we tell exactly where to go by directing it forward `n` steps, turning it left/right some degrees, etc.